 Midwinter, a time of the greatest darkness, with still a way till we get to midwinter at the end of January.
 The sun in Scotland barely rises over the horizon rising late at 9am and setting early at 3pm.
 The molasses thick Valium orange light of dawn and dusk spread through the streets, over hills and highlight the stark bare tree filled woods.
 It’s a Gloomy time both outwardly and internally.
+Its times to look at herbs for resistance.

 It’s a natural occasion for dormancy and retreat, but in these modern times we may feel the case of “no retreat no surrender” and “bravehearting” our way through things.
 We might feel we must keep pushing, working and achieving.
 It can be hard.
 Hard politically and socially and emotionally for some.
 Holidays can bring a rise in stress, financial and physical.
 Outside of our own worlds things might not be much better.
 With food banks and homelessness on the rise in the UK, Trump in the presidency in the USA, the far right gaining traction in Europe, Seasonal effective disorder starts to make us all a little more deflated and low in energy.
 It truly seems like a dark time no matter where we look for solace.